-I’ve touched on this before, but I was reminded this morning, when chatting and exchanging cat photos with our daughter, of how grateful I am to live in the age we do.
+I was recently reminded, when chatting and exchanging cat photos with our daughter, of how grateful I am to live in the age we do.

 You see, she lives in Ireland.

-When I first moved out of the family home in Winnipeg in late 1978, there were two ways to communicate: writing letters and making ridiculously expensive long-distance calls.
-These days, even though my daughter is 4,200 km away, we can communicate any way we want and it’s like she’s in the next room.
+When I first moved out of my family home in 1978, there were two ways to stay in touch: writing letters and making ridiculously expensive long-distance calls.
+These days, even though my daughter is 4,200 km away, we can communicate any way we want, and it’s like she’s in the next room.

-Or waiting to develop photos of your cats.
+Or waiting two weeks to develop photos of your cats.

-There are lots of reasons for existential angst these days (especially if you live in Canada or Ukraine) but our ability to communicate with each other, even over vast distances, isn’t one of them.
+There are many reasons for angst these days, but our ability to stay close to each other, even over vast distances, isn’t one of them.

 More Friday pot pourri